patrickmlong/pycr/docs/index.rst

 Pycr documentation
 =====================================
-A small utility package to automate relative quantification of mRNA from thermocycler ct data.
+A small utility package to automate relative quantification of mRNA from thermocycler cycle threshold (ct) data.
+Takes ct values from a control and test group,  computes the delta delta ct values for target gene and reference genes and records the fold change in gene expression.

 Installation::